SCRA State Laws: Comprehensive Guide for Legal Compliance

 Idaho Code § 46-409

-Relief Act protections are extended to National Guard members ordered to state active duty (other than for training) by the governor or federal duty requested by the President of the United States in certain circumstances.
+Protections are provided to Nationa Guard members called to state duty (aside from training) by the governor or president in certain circumstances.

 Illinois